Skip to contents

 ##

-## # Apply autoregression to the residuals
+## # Apply GARMA recursion to link-scale residuals

 ## resid_arma_[1] = 0